Dachshund: Symbol of Germany

 Dachshunds have traditionally been viewed as a symbol of Germany.
 Political cartoonists commonly used the image of the dachshund to ridicule Germany.
-During World War I, the dachshunds' popularity in the United States plummeted because of this association.
-As a result, they were often called "liberty hounds" by their owners similar to "liberty cabbage" becoming a term for sauerkraut mostly in North America.
+During World War I, the dachshund's popularity in the United States plummeted because of this association.
+As a result, they were often called "liberty hounds", just as "liberty cabbage" became a term for sauerkraut mostly in North America.
 The stigma of the association was revived to a lesser extent during World War II, though it was comparatively short-lived.
 Kaiser Wilhelm II and German field marshal Erwin Rommel were known for keeping dachshunds.

-Due to the association of the breed with Germany, as well as its particular popularity among dog keepers in Munich back then, the dachshund was chosen to be the first official mascot for the 1972 Summer Olympics in Munich, with the name Waldi.
+Owing to the association of the breed with Germany, as well as its particular popularity among dog keepers in Munich at the time, the dachshund was chosen as the first official mascot for the 1972 Summer Olympics in Munich, with the name Waldi.

+In the German sitcom Hausmeister Krause, the main protagonist, Dieter Krause, is portrayed as a typical German square and fuddy-duddy, who embodies many German stereotypes, and his obsession for dachshunds is one of them.
+The important role of dachshunds in the series even led to a new rise in popularity of dachshunds in Germany.

 Sports

 Some people train and enter their dachshunds to compete in dachshund races, such as the Wiener Nationals.
-Several races across the United States routinely draw several thousand attendees, including races in Germantown, Tennessee; Bossier City, Louisiana; Buda, Texas; Davis, California; Phoenix, Arizona; Los Alamitos, California; Findlay, Ohio; Milwaukee, Wisconsin; Oklahoma City, Oklahoma; Kansas City, Kansas; Palo Alto, California; and Shakopee, Minnesota.
-There is also an annual dachshund run in Kennywood, located in Pittsburgh, Pennsylvania, called the Wiener 100, in Huntington, West Virginia called the Dachshund Dash and in Lovettsville, Virginia as part of the town's annual Oktoberfest celebration.
+Several races across the United States routinely draw several thousand attendees.

 Despite the popularity of these events, the Dachshund Club of America opposes "wiener racing", as many greyhound tracks use the events to draw large crowds to their facilities.
-The DCA is also worried about potential injuries to dogs, due to their predisposition to back injuries.
+The DCA is also worried about potential injuries to dogs, owing to their predisposition to back injuries.
 Another favorite sport is earthdog trials, in which dachshunds enter tunnels with dead ends and obstacles attempting to locate either an artificial bait or live but caged (and thus protected) rats.